sentimentxyz/docs/docs/misc/useCases.md

-    put USDC as collateral > Borrow the ETH/WBTC LP tokens > Unwrap the liquidity (The trade assumption is that there will be volatility and the spread between ETH-BTC will increase during the trade) > If the spread widens, the user can profit the difference from $t_0$ to
+    put USDC as collateral > Borrow the ETH/WBTC LP tokens > Unwrap the liquidity (The trade assumption is that there will be volatility and the spread between ETH-BTC will increase during the trade) > If the spread widens, the user can from profit the difference.